 Fertility - the ability to get pregnant.
 If you and your partner are trying to get pregnant, understanding fertility can be an important step to increasing your likelihood of getting pregnant.

-Infertility - the inability to get pregnant within one year of having frequent, unprotected sex - can be due to factors that affect women, factors that affect men or a combination of factors.
+Infertility - the inability to get pregnant within one year of having frequent sex without using any form of birth control - can be due to factors that affect women, factors that affect men or a combination of factors.
 In some cases, medical treatments may help.
 A good place to start is having a conversation with your health care provider.

 Getting the timing right

-When you're trying to get pregnant, having unprotected sex two or three times a week during the woman's fertile period is key.
+When you're trying to get pregnant, having sex without using any form of birth control two or three times a week during the woman's fertile period is key.
 For healthy couples wanting to conceive, understanding how this fertile period works is more important than constantly having sex.

 Figuring out when to have sex can be important when trying to get pregnant.
 A woman with a regular 28-day cycle begins ovulating 14 days before her next period.
 Many people believe that it's best to have sex once ovulation begins, but evidence shows that starting to have sex at this point may be too late.
 Health care providers recommend having sex, every other day, starting 3 days before ovulation begins.